Sweet and Sour Tofu

 Three words are all you need to know about this ravishing recipe—tangy, textured, and super tasty!
 Wait, that’s four.
 Oh, well, you get the point.
 This crispy sweet and sour tofu recipe is totally worth a try, even if you’re a little intimidated by tofu.

 If you’re attracted to a thick, flavorful sauce, you’re going to fall in love with this delicious dish.
-You get all the allure of an asian-inspired, take-out dinner without the expense or animal products.
+You get all the allure of an Asian-inspired, take-out dinner without the expense or animal products.
 Pressing the tofu (or freezing it the night before) can really help to get the best final finish to the surface of your triangles.

 Love tofu stir fries?
 Then, you must try this eggplant tofu recipe.
 Excellent for adding in extra veggies or using up a surplus of eggplant from the garden!